Updated: Nov 12

 Is the tent well ventilated with the rain fly closed?
 Poor ventilation can lead to condensation on the inside.

-Does it have storage netting on the inside?
+Does it have storage netting on the inside and cargo pockets.

 Does it come with a ground cover?